 Black Floss on Cotton

 I embarked on an enormous journey of discovery and endurance with this piece, never thinking I would actually stitch the entirety of the 10" x 18" cloth.
-My style is smaller, more intimate pieces.
-After I had gotten bored, I reasoned, I would cut the piece from the frame, fold what was left of the multi-processed cloth, and move on to something else.
+My style is to make smaller, more intimate pieces.
+After I had gotten bored, I reasoned, I would remove the piece from the frame, cut the work away and fold what was left of the multi-processed cloth and move on to something else.
 To this end, I set out to try some different ways of doing a few things with simple, expressive stitches.
 Instead of becoming bored, the challenge became so absorbing I couldn't put it down, and I worked weeks and weeks with the magic that was happening on the rectangle.

-If you've ever seen geology texts where someone has drawn beautiful illustrations of earth stratae, subducting plates, of layers of sediment under pressure, of conglomerate rocks-- this is where the idea started, buried in my twin loves of earth science and pen and ink drawings.
+If you've ever seen geology texts where the artist has drawn beautiful illustrations of earth strata, subducting plates, layers of sediment under pressure, conglomerate rocks-- this is where the idea started, buried in my twin loves of earth science and pen and ink drawings.
 My husband sees an aerial landscape here.
 It is hard to say which explanation I prefer, but in the end, the piece speaks in a different language to every viewer.

 A word about the fabric: This is a soft, loosely woven cotton.
-I rusted it, washed it, buried it in the garden for a week, dug it up and washed it again and decided it would do as a mop-up cloth.
+I rusted it, washed it, buried it in the garden for a week, dug it up and washed it again and decided it would do as a mop-up cloth for a painting session.
 The color in the lower part of the piece is from spilled dyes and cleaned paint brushes.
 More washing.
 Nothing was planned, and when I last washed it I thought it might make a good lining cloth for other projects.
-I've used several smaller cuts from the cloth in stitcheries over the past several years.
+I've used several smaller cuts from the cloth in stitched pieces over the past several years.

 This thin, loose cotton is lined with four layers of linen, including worn napkins and a piece of linen left over from dress-making eons ago (how's that for responsible re-use of materials?).
 The back of the work is almost as interesting as the front-- there are times I can't decide which side to show and which to put against the wall!